Morphemes in Linguistics

 Here, {stop}= free morpheme

-There are two kinds of free morpheme.
+There are two kinds of free morphemes.

 Functional word are used as open closed class.
 For examples, Preposition, conjunctions, Pronouns, Determiners.